Guest Room Ideas: Preparing a Guest Bedroom for Summer Visitors

 Don’t Forget About Air Quality

-By far, the most significant improvement came as a result of sleeping in this room.
+By far, the most significant improvement that came as a result of sleeping in this room had to do with the air quality.
 We have 2 different weight blankets, as well as central air and windows that open easily.
 It never dawned on me that this was not enough to regulate the air to a comfortable temperature.
 But indeed I found myself either too hot or too cold and that is not a recipe for a great night’s sleep.

-As luck would have it, I received a remarkable new-to-me product that would solve this problem and more.
-If you have no idea what you’re looking at in the photo above it’s an awesome tower fan from Dyson and you can find it in the resource list below.
+I received a remarkable new-to-me product that would solve this problem and more.
+If you have no idea what you’re looking at in the photo above, it’s an awesome tower fan from Dyson.

 I stared quizzically at it at first, then pressed the on button and I was pretty much amazed!
 No blades circulating, no dust flying and it fit neatly in a tight corner.
 It turns out this impressive curious-looking tower is an air purifier, as well.